GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

 The solution described in this document builds on the architecture of the file-based tokenizing solution described in the companion document,
-[Automatically tokenize sensitive file-based data with Cloud Data Loss Prevention, Cloud Key Management Service, and Dataflow] (https://cloud.google.com/community/tutorials/auto-data-tokenize).
+[Automatically tokenize sensitive file-based data with Cloud Data Loss Prevention, Cloud Key Management Service, and Dataflow](https://cloud.google.com/community/tutorials/auto-data-tokenize).
 The primary difference is that the current document describes a solution that uses a BigQuery table or a query as source of data, instead of using files as input.

 This document is intended for a technical audience whose responsibilities include data security, data processing, or data analytics.
 This document assumes that